amannn/next-intl/docs/faq.md

 1. This library is built around the concept of namespaces and that components consume a single namespace.
 2. This library offers only a hooks-based API for message consumption.
 The reason for this is that the same API can be used for attributes as well as `children`.
-3. This library doesn't use message descriptions, which could make it harder for translaters to localize messages.
-Related to this, AST-based extraction from `react-intl` is not possible.
-This library might be more reasonable for apps where the developer sets up translations based on a design for example whereas `react-intl` is targeted at really large projects with a multitude of languages.
+3. This library currently doesn't support AST-based extraction like `react-intl`.
 4. This library is a bit smaller in size ([next-intl](https://bundlephobia.com/result?p=next-intl) vs [react-intl](https://bundlephobia.com/result?p=react-intl) on BundlePhobia).

 ## Can this be used without Next.js?